getify/You-Dont-Know-JS/async & performance/ch3.md

 Eventually, I hear, "Order 113!", and I gleefully walk back up to the counter with receipt in hand.
 I hand my receipt to the cashier, and I take my cheeseburger in return.

-In other words, once my *future value* was ready, I exchanged my promise for the value for the value itself.
+In other words, once my *future value* was ready, I exchanged my value-promise for the value itself.

 But there's another possible outcome.
 They call my order number, but when I go to retrieve my cheeseburger, the cashier regretfully informs me, "I'm sorry, but we appear to be all out of cheeseburgers."
 Setting aside the customer frustration of this scenario for a moment, we can see an important characteristic of *future values*: they can either indicate a success or failure.